-“I see my role as a Green Apostle as providing information, advice and support to URC Mersey and individual churches to help them to rise to the climate action challenge."
+I see this role as providing information, advice and support to the Synod and individual churches to help them to care for God’s creation and to rise to the climate action challenge.

-- encouraging URC churches to engage with other local church denominations, and their wider communities, on climate action.
+- encouraging churches to engage with other local church denominations, and their wider communities, on climate action.

 Richard Pearce has a degree in chemical engineering and worked in industry before moving into management consultancy, subsequently specialising in the environmental and energy sectors.
 He has been involved in environmental issues for over 30 years, during which he has undertaken a wide variety of projects associated with climate change and reducing carbon emissions in the domestic, industrial and transport sectors.
 Since retirement, he has volunteered as a board member of several not-for- profit organisations and is a founding director of Lymm Community Energy.